 So when you do experience noise, to an extent that it is a real nuisance, its normally one of the following situations.

 At busy times, we can be placed in a holding position by Airport Tower staff, necessitating a low level hover near the runway whilst waiting for other aircraft to come or go.
 We realise this is noisy for residents who live very close to the airport, but there is little we can do in these circumstances.
 As regulations permit, we are up and gone as quick as we can to minimise local noise.

 Transiting to our Training Areas

 We actually conduct very little training at the airport.
-Nor do we conduct training manouveres over residential areas.
-We conduct our training manouveres at our numerous remote training areas located all over Southeast Queensland.
+Nor do we conduct training manoeuvres over residential areas.
+We conduct our training manoeuvres at our numerous remote training areas.
 When we transit to and from these areas we do fly over residential areas.
 When this occurs, we fly at or above 1000 feet.
 Sometimes we do this at night (until our curfew of 2200).
 It is a known fact that at night aircraft can look lower than they actually are and on a cool, dry night, or across water, noise travels further.

 - Circuit/Emergency Training